salma-svg/salma-svg.github.io/projects/CO/index.md

 - **Local Search Heuristic Methods**: Applied to explore potential solutions and improve system efficiency by iteratively refining the logistics processes based on neighboring solutions in the solution space.

-- **Metaheuristic Methods**: Employed advanced algorithms such as Genetic Algorithms, Simulated Annealing, Ant Colony Algorithm, or Tabu Search to overcome local optima in high dimension problems and find globally optimal or near-optimal solutions for the logistics problem.
+- **Metaheuristic Methods**: Employed advanced algorithms such as Genetic Algorithms, Simulated Annealing, Ant Colony Optimization, or Tabu Search to overcome local optima in high dimension problems and find globally optimal or near-optimal solutions for the logistics problem.

 **Outcomes**:
 Through a combination of heuristic and metaheuristic techniques, the project successfully improved the internal logistics of the workshop.
 The developed solution reduced bottlenecks, optimized resource allocation, and enhanced operational flow.